VET Program Approval and Maintenance Procedure

 Statement of Attainment A Statement of Attainment is issued by a Registered Training Organisation when an individual has completed one or more units of competency from nationally recognised qualification(s)/courses(s).

-Statute 5.1 The Schedule The Schedule, Statute 5.1, lists all current sealed awards which can be awarded by the University.
-The Schedule is maintained by the Manager, Registrar Services and includes all qualifications listed on the Scope.
+The Schedule The Schedule, TAFE Current Award Register lists all current sealed awards which can be awarded by the University.
+The Schedule is maintained by the Senior Manager, Registrar Services and includes all qualifications listed on the Scope.

 SVTS Skills Victoria Training System